 |Above 400||Large room sizes (master bedroom, family room, basement, garage, kitchen)||5,500-13,500|

 The direction of the airflow distribution also plays a part in the cooling of room temperature.
 For example, the ceiling fan has 2 modes you can switch between.
-In the summer, the ceiling fan should be spinning counterclockwise to create a downdraft of direct cool breeze.
-In the winter, the fan needs to be spinning clockwise to create a downdraft and circulate warm air in the room.
-Likewise, air purifiers come with either upward airflow direction that draws air in from sides and distributes clean air at the top or forward linear airflow direction that draws air from the back and distributes out at the front.
-For summer use, the forward airflow direction is much more favorable although you can scarcely tell the differences.
+In the summer, the ceiling fan should spin counterclockwise to create a downdraft of direct cool breeze, and in the winter, the fan needs to rotate clockwise to create a downdraft and circulate warm air in the room.
+Likewise, air purifiers come with either an upward airflow direction, drawing air in from the sides, and distributing clean air at the top.
+Air purifier with forward linear airflow direction draws air from the back and distributes it at the front.
+For summer use, the forward airflow direction is much more favorable, although you can scarcely tell the differences.

 Can An Air Purifier Work As A Fan?

 How Can I Make A Room Colder?

-By now you should have a clear mindset that an air purifier will not cool a room as its primary function is to clean the air rather than keep a room cold.
-It is a necessity for most homes but not a direct replacement for your ceiling fan or desk fan.
-Instead of relying on things that are not meant to be, let's focus on what can be done to lower a room temperature instead.
+By now, you should have a clear mindset that an air purifier's primary function is to clean the air rather than keep a room cold.
+It is a necessity for most homes but not a direct replacement for your ceiling, floor, or desk fan.
+Instead of relying on things that are not meant to be, let's focus on what can be done to lower room temperature instead.

 - Close windows and doors during day time when the weather is hot.

 - Open windows and doors during nighttime when the weather is cold.

-- Everybody out (The lesser people, the cooler a room will be).
+- Stay alone.
+The lesser people, the cooler a room will be.

 - Use blackout curtains to block sunray and reduce the heat transferred via your windows.

 - Install insulation and tint on all windows.

 - Replace all incandescent, fluorescent lights with low-heat LED light bulbs.